markfirmware/ultibo-coverage/README.md

 fpc-with-coverage.sh - compiles a pascal file with svc calls at routine exit points for logging, threads, and serial units

+insert-svc.awk - actually inserts the svc calls in an assembler file

 coveragetester.lpr - test program displays coverage counters every second

 run-coveragetester.sh - compiles and runs test program with logging output send to stdout